WEJL: Move to AM 630

 The frequency sharing agreement between WQAN and WGBI lasted for 21 years, ending in 1948 when the Lynett family built a tower atop the Times Building in downtown Scranton for WQAN-FM at 92.3 MHz, and at the same time WQAN moved to 630 AM, transmitting from the same tower, which remains in use today.

 WQAN-FM's call sign was changed in the early 1950s to WEJL-FM.
 The FM station was shut down in July 1955, and WQAN was renamed WEJL.
 The new call letters were chosen in honor of longtime publisher E. J. Lynett, who had died in 1943.

-For decades, WEJL was powered at 500 watts as a daytimer, required to go off the air at night to avoid interfering with other stations on AM 630.
+For decades, WEJL transmitted with 500 watts as a daytimer, required to go off the air at night to avoid interfering with other stations on AM 630.
 WEJL has since boosted its daytime power to 2,000 watts and received a low-power nighttime authorization of 32 watts.